 You should not be too young, you have to understand some things about life and relationships.
 I am in the public sector right now, so you have to understand some administrative relations.
 You need to possess social skills, you need to be connecting, you have to move along.
 When you only say how it should be, you will meet resistance.
 I always say that there are three things important in management, but mainly quartermastering, namely that there is a support base for you, and a support base and a support base.
 Hahaha.
 When there is no support base, you're done within no time.
-Project manager competencies and being goal-focussed, also communication and connecting skills

-Understanding life, relations, having social skills and there has to be a support base 4.
-How did you end up at the organization you are working for now?
+Understanding life, relations, having social skills and there has to be a support base